CMSgov/dpc-app/README.md

 We provide a small CSV [file](src/main/resources/test_associations.csv) which associates some fake providers with valid patients from the BlueButton sandbox.

 The database can be automatically migrated and seeded by running `make seed-db` or by using the following commands.

+> **Note:** For instances where one cannot setup the DPC due to authorization issues, follow the steps in the [manual table setup document](DbTables.md) to populate the necessary tables manually.

 ```bash
 java -jar dpc-attribution/target/dpc-attribution.jar db migrate